mohsinziaa/WebScrappingPython/README.md

 # WebScrappingPython
-Program that uses Python to launch brute force attack on desired url with credentials.
+Program that uses Python to launch brute force attack on desired url with credentials.<br>
+Crack DOB of your friend who is not telling you his GPA.